unlock-protocol/docs/docs/tools/paywall.md

 | hash | the Ethereum transaction         | _string_ |
 | lock | the Ethereum address of the lock | _string_ |

+## User metadata

+**event** `unlockProtocol.metadata`

+Sent collected metadata about all the recipients.
+This is triggered on confirmation of the transaction.

 ## Pessimistic Unlocking

 One of the features of the paywall application is that it [optimistically unlocks the page](https://unlock-protocol.com/blog/hello-optimistic-unlocking/).
 This feature improves the customer experience by immediately emitting the `unlocked` event when a transaction is sent, as long as the transaction is likely enough to eventually succeed.